jinkol42/CompBio/README.md

 ### [Expression of Mouse Colon Adenocarcinoma Neoantigens](R_Projects/Mouse-Tumor-Neoantigen)

-RNA-sequencing data from MC-38 mouse colon adenocarcinoma cells with or without expression of neoantigen or model antigens (AdFL, Ad9mer, and gp33).
+I preformed RNA-sequencing on MC-38 mouse colon adenocarcinoma cells with or without expression of neoantigen or model antigens (AdFL, Ad9mer, and gp33).
 This dataset was used to quantify and identify expression of other neoantigens and tumor associated antigens found within these cells.

-Preprocessing was completed using BWA, Samtools, GATK, and Picard through interfacing with an HPC via bash.
+I preprocessed the raw data using BWA, Samtools, GATK, and Picard through interfacing with an HPC via bash.
 Downstream analysis and visualization was completed using EdgeR and ggplot2 in R. This data is currently in a publication under review at Cancer Immunology Research (CIR-23-0639R)

 ### [Characterizing Senescent T cells in Anti-tumor Immunity](R_Projects/Characterizing-senescent -T-cells-in-anti-tumor-immunity)